tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ```

 #### Explanation
 After the 'Press Start 2P' web font has loaded, the function referenced by the `active` property fires.
-This function will pre-load our images, and then call `setup()` (located in main.js) when the loading is complete.
+This function will pre-load our images, and then call `setup()` (located in main.js) when the image loading is complete.

 - **Reload the page, you should see something like this below.**